What is a multiple offering?

 You can schedule multiple meeting patterns, one for the actual class meeting and one for each in-semester exam.
 On the Meetings tab of the class section in which an exam is to be scheduled, in the meeting pattern box, click the plus (+) sign to add a new row for each.
 See an example.

-For more information on maintaining classes, see Department Administrators - Schedule of Classes.
+For more information on maintaining classes, see the Schedule of Classes section of our SIS Resources page.

 When I run the print class schedule report, there are no results when I open the PDF.
 How can I fix this?